panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 }
 ```

 The class becomes useful when you create an *instance* of the class.
-The instance is an object containing data and behavior described by the class.
+An instance is an object containing data and behavior described by the class.

 ![JavaScript class instances](./images/instances-3.png)